MELD Dev Docs

 Smart Contract Languages

 A great aspect about MELD is that, as it is based on the EVM, smart contracts can be programmed using relatively developer-friendly languages.
-If you're experienced with Python or any curly-bracket language, you can find a language with familiar syntax.
+If you're experienced with Python or , you can find a language with familiar syntax.

 The two most active and maintained languages are Solidity and Vyper.